How To Plan A Salt Lake City To Yellowstone Road Trip

 There are no rail routes or train services to Yellowstone National Park.
 The closest Amtrak station is in Salt Lake City.
 However, you can take the Salt Lake Express bus from SLC to Jackson if you really don’t want to drive from Salt Lake City to Grand Teton.
 You’ll find hire cars available in Jackson.

-Places You Will Visit
+Places You’ll Visit

 Your Salt Lake City to Yellowstone National Park road trip consists of 5 major areas: